jschwabacher/academic-kickstart/content/teaching/_index.md

     name: Teaching
     weight: 1
 ---
 I view the relationship between teachers and students as one that is dynamic and focused on student growth.
 It is, at its best, responsive to the needs individual students.
 I am always seeking to use teaching practices that benefit different student populations and provide opportunities for students to learn from their mistakes and misunderstandings.
-These beliefs are thoroughly reflected in my teaching philosophy.
+These beliefs are thoroughly reflected in my [teaching philosophy statement](teaching/philosophy/).

-I have applied my training as a researcher to investigate best-practices through a teaching as research project.
+I have applied my training as a researcher to investigate best-practices through a [teaching as research project](teaching/teaching-as-research/).

-I believe that one of the greatest ways to reach more students is to train better educators, which I have been involved in within my department.
+I believe that one of the greatest ways to reach more students is to [train better educators](teaching/training-gtas/), which I have been involved in within my department.

 Details regarding my education-related experiences and perspectives are available via the sidebar.